Home

 (1897-1992)

-When he was 15 years old, Thomas lied about his age and went to work in the mines.
+When he was 15 years old, Thomas lied about his age and secured a job in the mines.
 Later in life, he forgot that he had fibbed about his age, and ended up working a year longer than he should have to be qualified for retirement.

 He was a third-generation coal miner, following in the footsteps of his father, uncles and grandfather.
 An uncle, William H. Minerd, was the first known cousin in our family to be killed in a mining accident, in 1884.

 Thomas played baseball for the teams of coal mining companies in the Uniontown area.
 In 1915, for example he was a catcher for the Keister club.
-He is seen at right, in the uniform of an unidentified team -- the letters on the shirt appear to read 'AC CO.'
+He is seen here in the uniform of an unidentified team -- the letters on the shirt appear to read "AC CO."

 Thomas registered for the World War I military draft in 1918, and stated his occupation as mine laborer for the Atlas Coke Company at Helen